Power-law bounds for critical long-range percolation below the upper-critical dimension

 This series is easily seen to converge, and indeed satisfies

 for every $0\leq \theta <1/2$, where the final inequality can be verified by calculus.
 It follows that

-as claimed, where we used the bound $8 \sqrt{2e} = 18.653\ldots \leq 19$ to simplify the constant. \end{proof}
+as claimed, where we used the bound $(2 (\sqrt{e}+1) \sqrt{2e}) / (\sqrt{e}-1) = 19.040\ldots \leq 20$ to simplify the constant. \end{proof}

 \begin{proof}[Proof of \cref{prop:two_ghost_weights}] We prove the proposition in the case that $\mu$ is supported on $(0,1)^E$, which is the only case required by our main theorems.
 The general case follows by a simple limiting argument that is given in detail in the proof of \cite[Theorem 3.1]{Hutchcroft2020Ising}.
-Let $\mu$ be a $\Gamma$-invariant probability measure on $(0,1)^E$, let $w$ be a $\Gamma$-good weight function, and let $(\bp,\omega)$ be random variables with law $\bP_\mu$.
+Let $\mu$ be a $\Gamma$-invariant probability measure on $(0,1)^E$, let $\mathrm{w}$ be a $\Gamma$-good weight function, and let $(\bp,\omega)$ be random variables with law $\bP_\mu$.
 Write $K=K_o$ for the cluster of $o$ in $\omega$.
-As in the proofs of \cite[Theorem 1.6]{1808.08940} and \cite[Theorem 3.1]{Hutchcroft2020Ising}, we can condition on the environment $\bp$ and explore the cluster $K$ one edge at a time in such a way that if $T$ denotes the (possibly infinite) total number of edges touching $K$, $E_{n}$ denotes the (random) edge whose status is queried at the $n$th step of the exploration for each $n\geq 0$, and $\cF_{n}$ denotes the $\sigma$-algebra generated by the environment $\bp$ and the first $n$ steps of the exploration for each $n\geq 0$, then $\bP_\mu(E_{n+1}=1 \mid \cF_n) = \bp_{E_{n+1}}$ whenever $n<T$ and $\{E_i : 1 \leq i \leq T\}=E(K)$.
+As in the proofs of \cite[Theorem 1.6]{1808.08940} and \cite[Theorem 3.1]{Hutchcroft2020Ising}, we can condition on the environment $\bp$ and explore the cluster $K$ one edge at a time in such a way that if $T$ denotes the (possibly infinite) total number of edges touching $K$, $E_{n}$ denotes the (random, unoriented) edge whose status is queried at the $n$th step of the exploration for each $n\geq 0$, and $\cF_{n}$ denotes the $\sigma$-algebra generated by the environment $\bp$ and the first $n$ steps of the exploration for each $n\geq 0$, then $\bP_\mu(E_{n+1}=1 \mid \cF_n) = \bp_{E_{n+1}}$ whenever $n<T$ and $\{E_i : 1 \leq i \leq T\}=E(K)$.